G4me4u/g4mengine/README.md

 ### Before installation
 Before you install the engine you should make sure that you have the following software installed on your computer.
-G4mEngine is a lightweight java project and does not need any third party (except for Java JRE) software to work, however it is still advised that the following is to be installed:
+G4mEngine is a lightweight Java project and does not need any third party (except for Java JRE) software to work, however it is still advised that the following is to be installed:

-* Java JDK and JRE version 1.8 or above should be [installed](https://www.oracle.com/technetwork/java/javase/downloads/index.html).
+* Java SDK and JRE version 1.8 or above should be [installed](https://www.oracle.com/technetwork/java/javase/downloads/index.html).
 * Eclipse IDE or any other integrated development environment for Java should be [installed](https://www.eclipse.org/downloads/).

-It is possible to use the project without the use of any IDE, but as there are resource files and many class files, it is advised to use an IDE.
+It is possible to use the project without the use of an IDE, but as there are resource files and many class files, it is advised to use an IDE.
 The project is originally written utilizing features in the Eclipse IDE, but other IDE's such as IntelliJ may also work if the project is imported as an Eclipse project.

 ### Download project
-G4mEngine is a very lightweight implementation, and is therefore very easy to add to any new or ongoing java project without adding too much complexity.
+G4mEngine is a very lightweight implementation, and is therefore very easy to add to any new or ongoing Java project without adding too much complexity.
 Firstly you'll need to download the project on [GitHub](https://github.com/G4me4u/g4mengine).
 The entire master zip should be downloaded.
 Alternatively, you can fork the project and pull it to your computer using git.
 Just make sure you have the entire repository on your computer.
-If you downloaded the Zip, you should un-zip the project into a new folder.
+If you downloaded the ZIP, you should un-zip the project into a new folder.

 ### Import and compile
-Once you've downloaded the project you have to compile the Java files.
+Once you've downloaded the project you have to compile the Java src-files.
 Because the engine is so lightweight, it is not pre-compiled like many other projects, but that shouldn't be an issue.
-If you're using Eclipse all you have to do is import an existing project.
+If you're using Eclipse all you have to do is import G4mEngine as an existing project.
 This can be done by selecting *File->Import...->General->Existing Projects into Workspace*, browsing the root directory of the newly created folder with the project files and clicking *Finish*.
 The Eclipse project wizard will automatically set up the project with the necessary resources.
 Any other IDE should be nearly the same.
 In IntelliJ you should select the *Import Eclipse project* option.
 And that's it!
 You can now compile and use the project as a dependency to any of your own Java projects!

 If you want to use G4mEngine as a library jar file (and not a project dependency) you can do so by compiling the G4mEngine source files into a single jar file.
 This is done